theresetuyi/portfolio/README.md

 - [📝 License]

  📖 [porfolio]

- [porfolio]is main section of Portfolio project
+ [porfolio]is main section of Portfolio project,as part of activity of Microverse.

  🛠 Built With
-html
-css
+  html&css
+  Fagma
+  Git,Github and Visual Studio Code

  💻 Getting Started
 To get a local copy up and running, follow these steps.